wireapp/wire-server-deploy/offline/wiab-staging.md

 ## Ensure secondary ansible inventory for VMs

-Now you should have 7 VMs running on your physical machine.
+Now you should have 7 VMs running on your `adminhost`.
 If you have used the ansible playbook, you should also have a directory `/home/ansible_user/wire-server-deploy` with all resources required for further deployment.
 If you didn't use the above playbook, download the `wire-server-deploy` artifact shared by Wire support and unarchieve (tar tgz) it.

 Ensure the inventory file `ansible/inventory/offline/inventory.yml` in the directory `/home/ansible_user/wire-server-deploy` contains values corresponding to your VMs.
 If you have already used the [Ansible playbook above](#getting-started-with-ansible-playbook) to set up VMs, this file should have been prepared for you.

+The purpose of secondary ansible inventory is to interact only with the VMs.
+All the operations concerning the secondary inventory are meant to install datastores and k8s services.

 ## Next steps